grassmunk/Chicago95/INSTALL.md

 - Now Insert a "#" pound character in front of the xthickness and the ythickness values of the previous default selection, which is for a 26px height panel.
 - Save the file and reload the xfce panel bar.
 You can run `xfce4-panel -r` in a terminal to reload the panel.

+Notes: Even numbered panel bar row sizes seem to work best.
+If your panel bar row size is "29px" for example, the launcher icons may not scale correctly.

-Note: If you use a vertical deskbar, you could add a second row from the panel properties menu to organize the launcher buttons into rows.
+If you use a vertical deskbar, you could add a second row from the panel properties menu to organize the launcher buttons into rows.
+This would have a more organized effect.

 #### Shadows
 Disable shadows in compositing for an authentic appearance, or at the very least disable “show shadows under dock windows” to prevent dark shading from the panel bar overlapping onto maximized applications.